 Certain engineering options are only ever intended to be used in service or repair and never in the original product.
-These could be due to considerations such as accounting for wear on the original part, repair strategies etc. and these add special configuration combinations to consider, plan and account for.
+These could be due to considerations such as accounting for wear on the original part, repair strategies, etc. and these add special configuration combinations to consider, plan and account for.

-In general, the configuration system needs to be able to address validity and compatibility of options for repair and configuration management and BOM systems in conjunction need to be able to associate these configuration conditions with the relevant engineering.
-It is critical for systems and personnel that run after-sales service operations to be able to dynamically derive the product BOM as applicable to the specific configuration, and in many cases the specific unit, of the product that is being serviced to ensure that the correct replacement parts and services operations are known and available.
+In general, the configuration system needs to be able to address the validity and compatibility of options for repair and configuration management, and BOM systems in conjunction need to be able to associate these configuration conditions with the relevant engineering.
+It is critical for systems and personnel that run after-sales service operations to be able to dynamically derive the product BOM as applicable to the specific configuration and in many cases the specific unit, of the product that is being serviced to ensure that the correct replacement parts and services operations are known and available.